- Ensure Employee Health and Safety

 - Injury rate per 1,000 workers (all accidents): The number of lost-time injuries occurring in a workplace per 1,000 workers.

-Accidents by type of accident in FY2023 (Toshiba Group in Japan)
+Accidents by type of accident in FY2024 (Toshiba Group in Japan)

 - Includes accidents involving part-time workers, fixed-term workers and dispatched workers.

-Toshiba Group considers the fact that fatal accidents have continued to occur over the past few years to be very serious, and we have placed top priority on the reduction of hazardous risks that may lead to serious injuries and diseases.
+Toshiba Group considers the fact that fatal accidents have occurred over the past few years to be very serious, and we have placed top priority on the reduction of hazardous risks that may lead to serious injuries and diseases.
 In addition, we conduct risk assessment with the aim of striving for zero serious accidents on an ongoing basis.
 Based on the results of this risk assessment, we have reviewed work methods to identify and eliminate or reduce risks and to ensure appropriate management.
 We have proceeded to systematically improve facilities, thoroughly educate and train employees on safety principles, conduct hazard simulation training, and strengthen safety patrols outside the workplace.
+In particular, to ensure thorough safety education and training, we have established work principles for the key areas most likely to lead to serious accidents: preventing getting caught in or between objects, preventing electric shock, and preventing falls from height.
+This is based on accident records within Toshiba Group, as well as accident trends across the nation and all industries.
+These principles concisely summarize the essential work procedures and basic actions that all personnel must observe, and we are working to improve the execution of safe behaviors by all employees engaged in these tasks.

 Measures to Maintain and Enhance Health